-- Tomatoes: Any size or shape will work.
+- Tomatoes: Any size or shape will work, such as Roma, cherry, or grape tomatoes.

 - Sweet onion: Look for Walla Walla, Vidalia, and Maui, if available, or substitute red onion.